 Andy Barclay grew up in a military family.
 His father served 26 years in the Air Force, and the family moved all over the country during Andy’s childhood, including a move to Brevard County in 1987 when his father was stationed at what was then Patrick Air Force Base.
 Andy was always the new kid in class.
 He knows firsthand what it feels like to arrive somewhere new with no local knowledge, no established routines, and no network.
 He also knows that a PCS move, for all its stress, can be the start of something really good.

 Abby’s family moved frequently too, even without a military connection.
-Between the two of them, Andy and Abby bring a level of genuine empathy to this process that goes beyond professional experience.
+Between the two of them, Andy and Abby bring real empathy to this process that goes beyond professional experience.
 They’ve been the new family in town.
 They understand that finding the right home isn’t just about square footage and commute times; it’s about finding a place where a family can put down roots, even temporarily, and feel settled.

 Understanding Patrick Space Force Base and the Space Coast

 Understanding which community fits your family’s lifestyle is one of the most valuable things Andy and Abby can do for you before you ever arrive.
-Our post on the best neighborhoods in Brevard County is a great place to start exploring your options.
+Our post on the best neighborhoods in Brevard County is a useful place to start exploring your options.
+For families who want a deeper look at neighborhoods specifically near the bases, our guide to Space Force base homes in Brevard covers the key areas in detail.

 Using Your VA Loan Benefit on the Space Coast